RandomComputerUser/FancyLighting/README.md

 ### v1.2.0 (2026-??-??)
 - Added Fancy Sky Light Shading
   - Note for mod developers: this change affects the `PostUpdateLightMap` hook in the Mod.Call() API
+- Added tile entity normal maps
 - Tweaked normal maps rendering
+- Increased the default normal maps strength to 7 (from 3)
-- Added tile entity normal maps
+- Decreased the maximum normal maps strength to 10 (from 15)
 - Added the "Neutral (LMS)" TMO, which is the new default
 - Renamed the "Neutral" TMO to "Neutral (old)" and "Filmic" to "Filmic (sRGB)"
 - Tweaked and optimized vibrance boost